wkktoria/Pogodynka/README.md

 ![Demo of application](demo.png)

 An application that provides up-to-date weather information based on the user's given location.
-It utilizes then [OpenWeatherMap API](https://openweathermap.org/current) to fetch real-time weather data.
+It utilizes the [OpenWeatherMap API](https://openweathermap.org/current) to fetch real-time weather data.
 Application also allows user to generate weather reports which are saved as [PDFs](demo-report.pdf).

 ## Run Application